lukaszb/zeusci/docs/source/setup.rst

   Read more on :ref:`how to integrate with existing Django project
   <integration>`.

+- ``config/`` - here lies installation and deployment related configuration files.

+- ``log/`` is a directory where all logs would be stored.

 - ``venv/`` directory contains sandboxed Python_ environment.
 Our project would use only Python packages and linked binary from this environment.
 Read more on virtualenv_.

 - ``var/`` here all *various* files would be stored.
-By default, ``zeus-ci`` would store here all logs and builds-related files.
+By default, ``zeus-ci`` would store here all builds-related files.
+If sqlite database is used, it's file would be put here by default.

 Configuration